Grade 1 - What to Expect

 What options are available for my child at lunch?

 All children, not just those who are bussed, are welcome, although not required, to stay for lunch.
 Your child may stay for lunch beginning the first day of school.
-This “Lunch Program” is a service provided to those parents who would like their children to stay for lunch.
-You will be requested to register your child for the lunch program in the fall.
-The children are cared for at noon by lunchroom supervisors (one per class).
-The lunch supervisors are paid an honorarium by collecting fees from the parents.
-Children eat lunch in their classrooms from 11:55 – 12:20 They then go outside to play for the rest of the noon hour period.
+Children eat lunch in their classrooms from 11:45 – 12:05 They then go outside to play for the rest of the noon hour period.
 Please note that, due to some severe allergies, we are a “NUT AWARE” school and that parents are requested NOT to send nuts, peanut butter etc. for lunch for their child.
-We always are in need of lunch supervisors so if you might be available even a few days per week, please contact the school office.

 How do you decide which class is right for my child?

 Prior to school opening the teachers meet together to carefully craft class lists taking into account the total numbers, the number of boys/girls, the social needs of the children, as well as the learning and working styles of the children.
-Class lists will be posted in the gym on the first day of school and there will be staff available to help you find your way to the classroom.
+At our Meet the Teacher BBQ before school starts, students will be able to find out who their teacher will be and see their classroom, as well as drop off supplies (especially for those students who take the bus, and may have a lot to bring with them on the first day).
+Class lists will also be posted in the gym on the first day of school and there will be staff available to help you find your way to the classroom.
 Your child may be in a class with only grade one students or a combined class with some grade ones and some children from another grade.